Mandarin Oriental Manila

-The Mandarin Oriental Manila was a hotel along Makati Avenue in Makati, Metro Manila, Philippines, managed by the Mandarin Oriental Hotel Group and designed by National Artist Leandro Locsin.
+The Mandarin Oriental Manila was a hotel along Makati Avenue in Makati, Metro Manila, Philippines, managed by the Mandarin Oriental Hotel Group and designed by National Artist Leandro Locsin, which operated from 1976 to 2014.
+The replacement hotel, the Mandarin Oriental Makati, Manila will open on December 14, 2026.

 History

 The hotel was designed by Leandro Locsin and a British design consultant.
 The 18-storey building was built on a site which was known as the Diamond Triangle and opened in 1976.
 It had the first in-house movie system in the Philippines.
 Since 1996, the hotel was known for its annual Chinese New Year celebrations.
 These celebrations were cited among the celebrations within Metro Manila outside Binondo.
 In 2001, the hotel opened The Spa at Mandarin Oriental, a luxury spa within its premises, becoming the first hotel in the country to have done so.

-Closure

 On June 4, 2014, The Mandarin Oriental Hotel Group announced that it would close the hotel by the end of 2014.
 The management began closing the hotel gradually, area by area, instead of shutting down all the hotel areas at once.
 The hotel saw its last day of operation on September 9, 2014.